5141.22R - Communicable/Infectious Diseases

 Scabies Until after the first treatment.
 Exclusion is not necessary before the end of the school day.
 Return once appropriate treatment has been started.

-Parvovirus (Fifth Disease) Until six days after the appearance of rash or until lesions are crusted and no new lesions have appeared for 24 hours.
+Varicella (Chicken Pox) Until six days after appearance of rash or until lesions are crusted and no new lesions have appeared for 24 hours.